oppia/oppia-web-developer-docs/Developing-new-features-with-feature-gating.md

 ### Modifying unit tests to account for the creation of the new flag

+The codebase contains two unit tests (one in the backend and one in the frontend) whose success or failure depends on them being aware of all the feature flags that currently exist.

-The following steps ensure existing unit tests account for the newly created feature flag and don't fail.
+To make sure those two tests succeed, please follow the steps below (so they account for the newly created feature flag).

-1. Add the name of the feature flag to the the `EXPECTED_PARAM_NAMES` array in the `ExistingPlatformParameterValidityTests` class in `core/domain/platform_parameter_list.py`.
+1. Add the name of the feature flag to the `EXPECTED_PARAM_NAMES` array in the `ExistingPlatformParameterValidityTests` class in `core/domain/platform_parameter_list.py`.
 Example:

 ```python
 EXPECTED_PARAM_NAMES = [